 Like many of the other quality straight razors reviewed, the included A.P.
 Donovan straight razor features a carbon steel blade that is both strong and hard.
 With a 63 rating on the Rockwell Scale, it will have no problem cutting through even the thickest of hairs.

 While not a heritage brand like Feather or DOVO, A.P.
 Donovan is a much more modern brand that is quickly gaining popularity among wet shaving experts.

 Like the DOVO Inox, this straight razor also features a beautiful gold etching on the blade head.

 With a rounded tip and a hollow cut, this blade will evenly distribute pressure along your skin in order to deliver a much more comfortable shave.

-Opposite of the blade, you will have a sandalwood handle that has been sourced from India.
+Opposite the blade, you will have a sandalwood handle that has been sourced from India.

 Overall, it’s a well-balanced straight razor that has garnered a lot of positive reviews from other men as well.

-A shave brush is a key supplementary shaving tool that not only provides a gentle exfoliation pre-shave but allows for the shaving cream to generate a thicker and richer lather that is well-lubricated.
+A shaving brush is a key supplementary shaving tool that not only provides a gentle exfoliation pre-shave but allows for the shaving cream to generate a thicker and richer lather that is well-lubricated.